Bodhinaut/python_codewars/README.md

 ### powers_of_two
 Complete the function that takes a non-negative integer n as input, and returns a list of all the powers of 2 with the exponent ranging from 0 to n (inclusive).

+### most_frequent
+Complete the function to find the count of the most frequent item of an array.
+You can assume that input is an array of integers.
+For an empty array return 0